milvus-io/bootcamp/solutions/face_recognition_system/quick_deploy/README.md

 ## Option 1: Deploy with Docker Compose

-The face recognition bootcamp system requires Milvus, MySQL, WebServer and WebClient services.
+The face recognition bootcamp system requires Milvus.
 We can start these containers with one click through [docker-compose.yaml](./docker-compose.yaml).

-- Modify docker-compose.yaml to map your data directory to the docker container of WebServer
+- Modify docker-compose.yaml to map your data directory to the docker container
 ```bash
 $ git clone https://github.com/Spnetic-5/bootcamp.git
 $ cd solutions/face_recognition_system/quick_deploy